 If the case involves both business and personal taxes, you can only deduct the cost of the business portion of the case.
 The court will try both parts of your audit, and you will easily be able to separate the expenses.

-Should Hire a Tax Attorney to Fight The IRS?
+Should You Hire a Tax Attorney to Fight The IRS?

-A settlement is better than losing against the IRS.
+A tax defense attorney can always help.
+Even if your chances of winning aren’t great and you know it, a potential settlement is better than losing against the IRS.
 You could lessen your tax burden.
 Lastly, if the IRS disregards your records and evidence entirely, you can file a motion to have your attorney fees reimbursed.

 If you still think the IRS is in the wrong, it’s time to get someone on your side and hire a tax attorney.
 Sign up for a free consultation today.